Grandparents’ Rights Lawyer Chicago

 Could having a Chicago grandparents rights attorney help a grandparent get custody of their grandchild?

 Yes.
 The provisions of the Illinois Marriage and Dissolution of Marriage Act that allow for grandparents to seek parental responsibilities and visitation are somewhat complicated and having a Chicago grandparents rights attorney will help the grandparent navigate the system, understand the process, and present the best legal claim to obtain the relief requested.
 In addition, having a our firm can help the grandparent successfully negotiate a settlement agreement, which may be preferable especially in situations where a grandparent is going to have to continue having a relationship with the other parent.

 The grandparent and parent may be ordered by the Court to attend mediation to attempt to resolve the dispute or they may agree to participate in mediation.
-We advise our clients to have a one of our experienced attorneys represent them at mediation so that we can provide the necessary legal advice throughout the process, which the mediator cannot do.
+At Katz & Stefani, LLC, our divorce lawyer advise our clients to have a one of our experienced Chicago grandparents rights lawyers represent them at mediation so that we can provide the necessary legal advice throughout the process, which the mediator cannot do.